-Starting a new job has changed considerably in the middle of a global pandemic so some of my advice may not be applicable until we are all working in our offices again.
-But first and foremost, it is always important to be friendly, in person or on Zoom.
-Give off a positive vibe, smile and don’t be shy.
-It’s important to get to know your new colleagues so be proactive in connecting virtually.
+Christina Kjaeroe: Starting a new job has changed considerably in the middle of a global pandemic, so some of my advice may not be applicable until we are all working in our offices again.
+First and foremost, it is always important to be friendly, in person or on Zoom.
+Give off a positive vibe, smile, and don’t be shy.
+It’s important to get to know your new colleagues, so be proactive in connecting virtually.
 Obviously, it is vital to know the people on your specific team, but take it a step further and learn about co-workers who work on different teams.
-Take mental notes of what people do, how long they have been with the company, and, when you’re back in the office, where they sit.
+Take mental notes of what people do, how long they have been with the company, and when you’re back in the office, where they sit.
 Then, figure out how your role fits in with theirs and what you can learn from them—this will help your professional career in the long run.

-Every organization has their preferred method of communication, whether it’s Zoom, Workplace, Microsoft Teams or Slack.
+Kjaeroe: Every organization has their preferred method of communication, whether it’s Zoom, Workplace, Microsoft Teams, or Slack.
 Become familiar with whatever your team uses and master it.
 However, no matter where you work, the most important thing you need to be able to do is pick up the phone and talk to people.
 We have become a generation that hides behind emails and text messages and we’ve all had experiences with misunderstandings in digital communications.
-If you have a question or if something isn’t clear, call the person—and not all calls need to be scheduled and on the calendar.
-One five-minute phone call can save sending ten emails back and forth.
+If you have a question or if something isn’t clear, call the person—not all calls need to be scheduled and on the calendar.
+One five-minute phone call can save sending 10 emails back and forth.

 GenHERation®: How can you connect with professionals in your field, outside of work?